jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_automatically.rst

     chmod +x makePythonTdd.sh

-  chmod_ is a program_ that changes the mode (permissions) of the given file_, the terminal_ goes back to the command line.
-I use chmod_ to make the file_ executable so the computer can run it
+  chmod_ is a program_ that changes the mode (permissions) of the given file_, the terminal_ goes back to the command line

 * I list the permissions again with ls_